-On November 1, 2017, following the record \$29.5 million sale, the Company declared a special dividend of \$0.20 per common share.
+On November 1, 2017, following its record \$29.5 million sale, the Company declared a special dividend of \$0.20 per common share.
 The dividend of \$10.9 million was paid on December 8, 2017 to shareholders of record at the close of business on November 16, 2017.

-Pulse confirms that all dividends paid to shareholders in 2017 are designated as "eligible dividends" entitling Canadian resident individuals to a higher gross-up and dividend tax credit.
+Pulse confirmed that all dividends paid to shareholders in 2017 were designated as "eligible dividends" entitling Canadian resident individuals to a higher gross-up and dividend tax credit.
 For non-resident shareholders, Pulse's dividends are subject to Canadian withholding tax.

 In November 2015, with lower period-over-period seismic data library sales and the strong possibility of an extended downturn, Pulse's Board of Directors suspended the Company's quarterly dividend of \$0.02 per share.
-Suspension of the dividend helped the Company maintain a strong financial position and remain well positioned for future opportunities.
-The quarterly dividend remains suspended indefinitely.
+Suspension of the dividend helped the Company maintain a strong financial position and remain well-positioned for future opportunities.
+The quarterly dividend remains suspended.

-DEFERRED TAX LIABILITY
+DEFERRED INCOME TAX LIABILITIES

-The deferred income tax liability was \$2.5 million at March 31, 2018 compared to \$2.9 million at December 31, 2017.
-The decrease in the deferred income tax liability is mainly due to the decrease in the difference between the tax base of the seismic data library and the carrying amount on the statement of financial position.
+The deferred income tax liability was \$2.3 million at June 30, 2018 compared to \$2.9 million at December 31, 2017.
+The change is mainly due to the decrease in the difference between the tax base of the seismic data library and its carrying amount on the statement of financial position, which is the most significant item in the deferred tax liability.